Andylovesmangos/andylovesmangos.github.io/projects.md

 <li> <h1> <a href="https://github.com/Andylovesmangos/PaintDemo"> Paint Demo </a> </h1> </li>
 Short java program for a paint program.
 Uses java packages like swing and awt.
 Includes only source code.

+<li> <h1> <a href="https://github.com/Andylovesmangos/andylovesmangos.github.io"> This Site! </a> </h1> </li>
+This site is hosted on github pages, and built using jekyll, a static-site generator.
+Check out how this site was set up.
+I did not use a template which is common, and instead made most of the pages (with greater ease thanks to jekyll though).
 </ol>